AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 For simplicity, this tutorial passes the Service Credentials in via the command line.
 However, work with your IT Security team to understand how to store and access these credentials in accordance with your organization's security guidelines.

 1. Copy the [downloaded the Service Credentials JSON](#download-service-credentials) to a file named `service_token.json` in the root of the project
-    + But remember, never commit any credentials to Git!
+    + Remember, never commit _any credentials_ to Git!

 ## Use Service Credentials